Spring/Autumn gear list for Camino

 Backpack

 Since walking big distances daily is something I enjoy then I will be taking with me a 22L backpack that also leaves plenty of room for the back to breathe while hiking.
+In reality all the gear I have listed below will not even fill all of this backpack.
+During the day I usually have about a quarter of the space left over to carry some backup food.

 Sleeping gear